-William Lewis is a partner in the Morgan & Morgan Business Trial Group and manages the firm’s West Palm Beach office.
-His practice is dedicated to complex business litigation and he has successfully represented clients in a wide-variety of industries and disputes.
+William B. Lewis is co-managing partner of the Morgan & Morgan Business Trial Group and manages the firm's West Palm Beach office.

-William litigates business cases on a contingency-fee basis, representing companies and individuals with meritorious claims that have been damaged due to the misconduct of larger, wealthier, or insured parties.
-He is driven by the philosophy that justice requires cases to be decided on the merits, not by the size of a corporation's or insurance company’s legal budget.
+William litigates cases on a contingency-fee basis, which allows his business clients to level the playing field against larger, wealthier, or insured opponents.
+He is driven by the philosophy that justice requires cases to be decided on the merits – not by the size of a corporation’s or insurance company’s legal budget.

-William has been honored by Florida Trend Magazine as Florida’s “Legal Elite” – an award given by lawyers to less than 1.5% of fellow Florida Bar members.
-He has consistently been named a Florida Super Lawyers “Rising Star,” which recognizes the top 2.5% of the state’s lawyers under the age of 40.
-And on multiple occasions, he has been recognized by his peers as one of Palm Beach Illustrated’s “Top Lawyers.”
+William has been named by U.S. News & World Report as one of The Best Lawyers in commercial litigation and professional malpractice.
+He has been recognized by Florida Trend Magazine as Florida’s “Legal Elite” – an award given by lawyers to less than 1.5% of fellow Florida Bar members.
+He has repeatedly been named a Florida Super Lawyers "Rising Star," which recognizes the top 2.5% of the state’s lawyers under the age of 40.
+And on multiple occasions he has been honored by his peers as one of Palm Beach Illustrated’s “Top Lawyers.”

-Prior to joining the Business Trial Group, William prosecuted large-scale claims for a well-known securities and antitrust firm.
-He also interned at the U.S. Attorney’s Office and the State Attorney’s Office, where he first-chaired multiple jury trials.
-Before becoming an attorney, William received an MBA in finance and securities analysis and worked at a hedge fund.
+Prior to joining the Business Trial Group, Mr. Lewis litigated large-scale antitrust cases.
+He also interned at the U.S. Attorney’s Office and the State Attorney’s Office, where he led the prosecution of multiple successful jury trials.

 Contract Disputes: * Won a $784,000 jury verdict for a small business owner that was underpaid sales commissions by a national distributor. * Obtained settlement equal to 100% of the alleged damages for sellers of business after purchaser breached the sale agreement.